sebbycake/superlists/README.md

 # SimpleList

-A minimalistic general list which allows you to create your own unique list name with a unique URL and create items, as many as you like.
+A minimalistic general list organizer which allows you to create your own unique list name and items, as many as you like for your different needs.
+These lists can be organized into one place when you create an account.
+Your list(s) can then be shared with everyone with a unique URL.

 ## About The Project